The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Accuracy and distribution of D4000 estimations with PAUS and CFHTLS data

+Regarding the PAUS CIGALE D4000 reconstruction (centre column), the median bias has an absolute value of the order of $\sim$1\%; however, it is not strictly negative as in PAUS direct.
+There also appears a negative correlation between VIPERS D4000 and bias, with a slope roughly similar to PAUS direct (slightly steeper for D4000$_{\rm w}$, and a bit less pronounced for D4000$_{\rm n}$).
+In this case, the negative slope is mostly caused by the artificial limits that the SED fitting imposes on the D4000 values; it can be clearly appreciated in the centre column of \cref{fig:scatter_bias} that the distribution of the data points are clearly cut by two diagonal lines at the low and high D4000 ends.
+The objects with high VIPERS D4000 values display a strong negative bias (e.g., at VIPERS D4000$_{\rm n}>1.9$), and the objects with low VIPERS D4000 values have a pronounced positive bias (e.g., at VIPERS D4000$_{\rm n}<1.0$).

-The overall scatter of the bias is much larger than the one presented in \cref{fig:bias_scatter_synth}, mostly due to the observational errors.
-The PAUS direct D4000 values show the largest scatter by far, e.g., for the D4000$_{\rm w}$, 15.82\% of objects have an absolute bias above 20\%, while for PAUS CIGALE this percentage drops to 2.33\% (and 4.06\% for CFHTLS CIGALE).
-These percentages of objects with >20\% bias increase by a factor of ~1.5 for D4000$_{\rm n}$.
-It is worth noting that for PAUS direct these biases are consistent with the error of the D4000 measurement.
-Regarding the CIGALE D4000 panels, albeit the scatter is much smaller, there is a stronger clustering of data points in a stripe pattern (especially for CFHTLS only), due to the tendency of the SED-fitting methodology to infer specific D4000 values.
-One possible explanation for these stripes is the finite number of SED templates in the SED-fitting code, with D4000 measurements tending to cluster around the most representative SEDs for red and blue galaxies (explaining also the stronger bimodality).
+Comparing the CFHTLS CIGALE results (left column) to PAUS CFHLTS, we see that for CFHTLS the correlation slopes are somewhat less pronounced, but there is a negative median bias of the order of -2-3\%, similarly to PAUS direct.
+Moreover, there is a strong clustering of data points in a stripe pattern, due to the tendency of the SED-fitting methodology to infer specific D4000 values.
+One possible explanation for these stripes is the finite number of SED templates in the SED-fitting code, with the D4000 reconstructions tending to cluster around the most representative SEDs for red and blue galaxies (explaining also the stronger bimodality).
+This stripe pattern is much less noticeable in PAUS CFHTLS, which is in accordance with the smoother D4000 distribution in \cref{fig:D4000_hist}.